axtk/axtk.github.io/x/fractal_nodejs_web_app_design.md

 The design discussed here is the result of my attempt to come up with a simple, self-explanatory, and scalable Node.js web app structure, ultimately comfortable to work with.
 I've found these qualities with a self-similar structure, hence the name *fractal design*.

 By scalability I mean here mostly the following things:
-- the app should be able to evolve seamlessly from a smaller app to a larger one,
+- the app should be able to evolve seamlessly from a smaller app to a larger one;
   - preferably without restructuring the app much as its size changes;
   - preferably without imposing too much complexity ahead of time in anticipation of the app's potential growth;
-- to reflect the reality, the app should preferably be able to maintain multiple entry points implementing different rendering strategies (such as SSR, CSR) or using some legacy tech running on the same server.
+- to reflect the reality, the app should preferably be able to maintain multiple entry points implementing different rendering strategies (such as SSR, CSR) or using some legacy tech running on the same server;
   - entry points should be loosely coupled and self-contained so that connecting and disconnecting an entry point should be nearly effortless.

 ## Key points